chrisXchen/lift-lab-backend/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# Lift Lab

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Logging your workouts is easy, but visualizing your progress is demoralizing.
+It's not linear, some days you feel stronger than others, and some you feel weaker.
+So where does that leave us?
+With blind consistency being your only motivator, that is... until Lift Lab arrives.

+Lift Lab is a fitness tracker app that helps users track their workout progress, set goals, and achieve results.
+The app will allow users to create an account, log in, and record their workouts.
+They can view their progress, set goals, and track their progress towards those goals.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Workouts, and Goals

-* users can have multiple lists (via references)
+* users can have multiple workouts (via references)
-* each list can have multiple items (by embedding)
+* each workout can have multiple goals (by embedding)

 (__TODO__: sample documents)